nose-devs/nose/functional_tests/doc_tests/test_issue142/errorclass_failure.rst

     ----------------------------------------------------------------------
     Ran 6 tests in ...s
     <BLANKLINE>
-    FAILED (TODO=1)
+    FAILED (DEPRECATED=2, SKIP=2, TODO=1)

-Without -v, the exception detail strings only appear in failure errorclass tracebacks
+Without -v, the exception detail strings are only displayed if the error is not ignored (otherwise, there's no traceback)

     >>> run(argv=["nosetests", "--with-todo", misc_test],
     ...     plugins=[TodoPlugin(), Skip(), Deprecated()])